-Project RISE Services for 2015
+Project RISE Services

 Project RISE is a peer counseling service that was established in 2006 by a small group of Black students.
 It is a university-sponsored program that provides free, one-on-one, confidential services to enrolled University of Virginia students.